hermonochy/Graph-Designer/README.md

 1. Enter values for the pie chart separated by commas.
 2. Enter labels for the pie chart separated by commas (optional).
 3. Click on "Create Pie Chart" to generate the pie chart.
-4. Enter x values for the bar chart separated by commas.
+4. Enter x values for the bar chart,scatter plot or line graph separated by commas.
-5. Enter y values for the bar chart separated by commas.
+5. Enter y values for them separated by commas.
-6. Click on "Create Bar Chart" to generate the bar chart.
+6. Click on the button for the desired graph to generate it.

 ## Screenshots